Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 ### Forging a Chunk Header

-For `free` to accept a pointer, the allocator checks the size field stored 8 bytes before the pointer (`ptr - 0x8`).
+For `free` to accept a pointer, the allocator checks the size field stored 8 bytes before the pointer (`ptr-0x8`).
 If that value is not a plausible chunk size, the allocator aborts.

 Every heap chunk in glibc has a fixed layout.
 The pointer returned by `malloc` points to the user data, but the 8 bytes before it contain the chunk's size field, and the 8 bytes before that contain the previous chunk's size: